-10. The use of a system 10.
-The use of a system to track and monitor patients screened for SDOH 1 2 3 4 Answer has not been explored or is not possible with existing data systems. is technically possible, but systems to get useful reports are not in place. is possible and systems are in place to produce basic reports on a regular basis. is possible, systems are in place, and reports are produced that allow for tracking screening and linkage.
+10. The use of a system to track and monitor patients screened for SDOH 1 2 3 4 Answer has not been explored or is not possible with existing data systems. is technically possible, but systems to get useful reports are not in place. is possible and systems are in place to produce basic reports on a regular basis. is possible, systems are in place, and reports are produced that allow for tracking screening and linkage.
 A10